Back to Blogs

 • You want to eliminate hardware maintenance and IT infrastructure costs.

-The migration timeline typically ranges from 6 to 18 months, depending on system complexity, customizations, and data volume.
-Organizations that begin planning now can complete migrations before facing critical support gaps.
+Migration typically takes between 6 and 18 months, depending on system complexity, customizations, and data volume.
+Organizations that start planning now can complete their migration before facing critical support gaps.

 Final Thoughts and Next Steps

-Legacy AX systems may still work, but they silently erode your IT resilience, security posture, and capacity for innovation.
-Choosing the right support path is crucial, whether it’s third-party support as a temporary measure or a complete transition to Dynamics 365.
+Your legacy AX system may still work today.
+But it is quietly weakening your IT security, compliance posture, and ability to innovate.
+Choosing the right support path matters, whether that is third-party support as a short-term measure or a full move to Dynamics 365.

 The future of your business depends on the technology decisions you make today.
 Contact us today for a comprehensive evaluation of your current Microsoft Dynamics AX environment and a personalized migration strategy.